for-tristan/Chat-system-project/README.md

 # Chat System

-This is a Socket based chat system that allows you to chat with ur friends by connecting on the same IP adress
+This is a Socket based chat system that allows you to chat with ur friends by connecting on the same IP address

 ## Features